Obayashi Group's Strengths by the Numbers

 - Growing demand for infrastructure development, including the Japanese government’s policy to build national resilience

-- Improvement of profitability in future growth areas, such as renewal projects and renewable energy
+- Improvement of profitability in future growth areas, such as renewable energy

 - Increased costs due to changes in ordering methods and acceleration of decarbonization efforts

-- Application of regulation to cap overtime work in the revised Labor Standards Act from April 2024 and shortage of skilled workers in the construction industry due to the declining birthrate and aging population
+- Shortage of skilled workers in the construction industry due to the declining birthrate and aging population

 - Intensifying competition for renewal projects